wp-plugins/rocket-reader-speed-reader/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

 == Changelog ==

+= 1.1.2 [06/13/2014] =
+* BUG FIX: Bug fixed when trying to play more than one controls simultanuously
+* NEW: Control fading in- and out
+* CHANGES: Several minor changes

 = 1.1.1 [06/11/2014] =
 * NEW: A new button for toggling the font weight: normal / bold (stored in a cookie)